27racer/Smart-Helmet-Fall-Helmet-Removal-Detection-System/SECURITY.md

   - Enable a firewall and open only required ports.
   - Use strong authentication (keys or strong passwords) for any remote access.
   - Review and update this policy to cover new remote risks.
-  - so until then stop being a pretentious fuck and just wait and coordinate.